caligiure/SnakesAndLadders/README.md

 It's important to choose if you want to play in "Manual Mode", in which you'll have to press the button to roll the dice at every turn, or if you want to play in "Automatic Mode", in which case you'll just press the start button and the system will automatically roll the dice and advance the game every few seconds.
 If you check the "Automatically roll the dice and advance" setting the game will be set in Automatic Mode.
-- At the end of the configuration you can use the "Save" button to save the configuration in a file.
+- At the end of the configuration you can save the configuration in a file.
 - Use the "Start" button to start the game.
 The first thing you'll have to do is to insert a name for each one of the player, but you can also choose to leave the default name.
 - After choosing the names, the game board will appear on the left side of the screen, while on the right side you will see the